Zakir-Ansari/blockchain/1. Smart Contracts/README.md

    Hit the transact button and it will add the account as the family member of the owner.
 Similarly, add another account as a family member with their wallet address and some amount.
 Let's say, member 1 is getting 25 ethers and member 2 is getting 5 ethers.

    **Remember**: While deploying the contract, the owner had given 30 ether.
 So, he can only set the inheritance amount sum, up to 30 ethers.
+   (Grandpa's transaction to deploy the contract i.e. 30 >= Sum of amount to be transfered to each family member i.e. 25 + 5)

    If you try to execute the transaction, with more than 30 ether, the contract will throw an error.

    Console output of the transaction.